cseanburns/research-notebook/source/_posts/2014-01-31-academic-libraries-and-knowledge-management.markdown

 - Knoweldge for Customers (KFC)

 They briefly describe *customer knowledge management systems* (CKMS).
-These helps manage activities related to customer knowledge management (CKM).
+These systems help manage activities related to customer knowledge management (CKM).

 The authors proceed to lay out the details of the case study,